Nascent Iodine: Do UK Citizens Need to Supplement?

 Almost one fifth of subjects, meanwhile, exhibited troublingly low iodine levels below 50 mcg per litre.

 This is especially worrying since pregnant and lactating women actually need more iodine than the rest of us (as thyroid function is ramped up during pregnancy).
-The results of one 2016 study of pregnant women in Southwest England thus make for grim reading.
+The results of one 2016 study of pregnant women in Southwest England make for grim reading.

 Given that iodine deficiency during pregnancy is believed to impair neurological development in the foetus, the finding that median urinary iodine concentrations (UIC) for the 308 subjects were just 88 mcg per litre was cause for serious concern.